 6. Telephone game

-Of all group activities for kids, you can expect this one to get messed up along the way – as it should.
+Of all group activities that do wonders for kids, you can expect this one to get messed up along the way – as it should.
 Make the children stand or sit in a line.
 Then, whisper a sentence to the first child.
 They repeat your sentence to the next kid in line, and that continues until it reaches the last person.
 No repeating the sentence person-to-person either.
 See how much the original statement changed from beginning to end.

 7. Trace and draw